Have you been looking for a way to . . .

 The purpose of the Try It!
 Summer Mini-Grants is to spur thoughtful and engaged experimentation with one new pedagogical strategy or tool.
 In this way, the Reinert Center aims to support faculty members' development as teacher-scholars by promoting innovative thinking about and approaches to teaching, learning, and student engagement.

-Awards are available to full-time SLU faculty who hold permanent appointments in any department of the University and who will be continuing in their faculty positions for at least the 2014-2015 academic year.
+Awards are available to full-time SLU faculty who hold teaching appointments in any department of the University and who will be continuing in their faculty positions for at least the 2015-2016 academic year.
 Faculty who were previously awarded a Try It!
 Summer Mini-Grant may apply; however, priority consideration will be given to those who have not previously received this award.

 Although most proposals will be submitted by individuals, inter- or intra-disciplinary projects that involve two or more faculty members are also encouraged.
 In such cases, supporting materials should include a statement specifying whether the applicants are requesting one grant split between them or multiple parallel grants.
 In either case, joint proposals will be judged by the same criteria as individual ones.

-The grant award period is summer 2014, with the new tool or strategy being implemented in a class taught in fall 2014 or spring 2015.
-Grant expenses must be paid and any purchases received by the Reinert Center no later than June 30, 2014 (the end of the fiscal year).
-Consultations with Reinert Center staff may continue throughout the summer and into the 2014-2015 academic year as needed.
+The grant award period is summer 2015, with the new tool or strategy being implemented in a class taught in late summer or fall 2015 and/or spring 2016.
+Grant expenses must be paid and any purchases received by the Reinert Center no later than June 30, 2015 (the end of the fiscal year).
+Consultations with Reinert Center staff may continue throughout the summer and into the 2015-2016 academic year as needed.

-Successful recipients will be expected to: 1) spend awarded funds as proposed through the Reinert Center; 2) collaborate with Center staff to determine effective, evidence-based strategies for incorporating and assessing their new tool or strategy; 3) measure the effects of the experiment in some way; 4) submit a brief report of work done by the end of the summer; and 5) share the broad lessons they learn with the broader community.
-(The latter may be accomplished in a variety of ways, including but not limited to: submitting an article for publication, presenting at a disciplinary or pedagogical conference or at a Reinert Center event, contributing to the Center's regular blog and/or web resources, etc.) Please note: faculty who wish to make student data public as part of this dissemination may need to obtain IRB approval.
+Successful recipients will be expected to: 1) spend awarded funds as proposed through the Reinert Center; 2) collaborate with Center staff to determine effective, evidence-based strategies for incorporating and assessing their new tool or strategy; 3) measure the effects of the experiment in some way; 4) submit a brief report of work done at the end of the summer and at the end of the teaching semester(s); and 5) share the broad lessons they learn with the broader community.
+(The latter may be accomplished in a variety of ways, including but not limited to: submitting an article for publication, presenting at a disciplinary or pedagogical conference or at a Reinert Center event, contributing to the Center's blog and/or web resources, etc.) Please note: faculty who wish to make student data public as part of this dissemination may need to obtain IRB approval.

 Try It! funds may be used to fund professional development and/or to purchase equipment or materials that enhance teaching effectiveness and student engagement and that would not otherwise be provided by the faculty member's home department.
 All funds must be spent in the current fiscal year.